ruby-hyperloop/ruby-hyperloop.io/index.md

         In addition to taking input data (such as the `visitor` param), a component can have state variables, which are like <i>reactive</i> instance variables.
-        When a component's state changes, the markup will be updated by automatically by re-invoking the `render` method.
+        When a component's state changes, the markup will be updated by automatically by re-invoking the `render` callback.
       </p>
       <div id="timerExample"></div>
     </div>